hungsu/quartz/content/notes/Blockquote.md

 title: Blockquote
 ---

 A long phrase or quotation that is embellished or highlighted as being especially important.
+They can function as an opportunity to show some [typographic](notes/typography) flair.

 ## Pretty examples